-- Outlines how to enable IP Failover in the Qumulo Core Web UI and via CLI.
+Outlines how to enable IP Failover in Qumulo Core

 - Command line (CLI) tools installed via API & Tools tab

-IP Failover is a high-availability feature that allows a cluster node's virtual IP address(es) to be reassigned to other nodes in the cluster should a node become offline for any reason.
+IP Failover is a high-availability feature that allows a node's virtual IP address(es) to be reassigned to other nodes in the cluster should a node go offline for any reason.

 In addition to the fixed IP range assigned to a cluster, an administrator can set a floating range of addresses that can be reshuffled amongst online nodes as necessary.
 When using IP Failover, it is recommended that the cluster's client-facing DNS record be pointed at these floating IPs as opposed to the fixed range.

-Clients mount the cluster using the 'qumulo' hostname, for example:
+Clients mount the cluster using the Qumulo hostname:

 mount -t nfs -o rsize=524288,wsize=524288 qumulo:/production/ /production

-In a node outage scenario, any IP in the floating range that was assigned to the offline node would move to another available node, ensuring that connected clients can continue writing and reading to/from the cluster.
-Typically the time to fail an IP over to another node will cause only a momentary blip in any running workloads.
-Please note that stateful connections such as SMB will have to re-connect, as they require a new TCP connection.
-However, the failover is fast enough that most operating system's retry mechanism can handle it.
-To set up IP Failover on your Qumulo cluster, you can use the Qumulo Core Web UI, or configure via CLI.
-Instructions for both methods are below.
+In a node outage scenario, any IP in the floating range that was assigned to the offline node would move to another available node ensuring that connected clients can continue writing and reading to/from the cluster.
+Typically the time it takes to fail an IP over to another node will cause only a momentary blip in any running workloads.

-- Log in to your cluster's Web UI as 'admin', hover over the Cluster menu and click on Network Configuration.
+- Log in to your cluster's Web UI as 'admin'.

 - On the Network Configuration page, click on Edit Static Settings.

-- In the fields for Persistent IPv4 Addresses and Floating IPv4 Addresses, enter your fixed and floating ranges, then click save.
+- In the fields for Persistent IPv4 Addresses and Floating IPv4 Addresses, enter your fixed and floating ranges.